-The choking level of air pollution in India has led to a number of health problems, among which asthma tops the list.
+The choking level of air pollution in India has led to a number of health problems.
+However, asthma tops the list of serious health issues caused by the deteriorating air quality.
 According to a report by WHO, approximately 15-20 million asthmatics are in India.
 The cases of asthma have significantly increased in the last few years, especially among children.
 In addition to outdoor pollution, the poor quality of indoor air also contributes to the problem.
-This year, World Asthma Day, which is organized by Global Initiative for Asthma (GINA), falls on 1st May and the theme is “Never too early, never too late.
-It’s always the right time to address airways disease”.
+This year, World Asthma Day, which is organized by Global Initiative for Asthma (GINA), falls on 7th May and the theme is STOP– Symptom Evaluation, Test Response, Observe & Assess and Proceed.
 In an attempt to increase awareness about the disease, on this World Asthma Day, we discuss in detail about types of asthma, the triggers and the ways to control it.

 Types of Asthma

-An inflammatory condition of the airways, asthma affects leads to shortness of breath, wheezing, coughing and chest tightness.
-The health condition can affect people of all ages as well as groups.
+An inflammatory condition of the airways, asthma leads to shortness of breath, wheezing, coughing and chest tightness.
+The health condition affects people of all ages and groups.
 Though many people are of the opinion that asthma is curable, it is an incurable condition which can be controlled with the right medicines and by following some effective measures.
 There are seven types of asthmatic conditions which affect people of different age groups.
 Here’s a list of the seven types of asthmatic condition:

 Child-onset Asthma– As the name suggests, this type of asthma starts during childhood.
 The initial symptom of child-onset asthma is wheezing.